joan41868/full-stack-dev-exercise/README.md

 ## Note for the tests

 Because of the MongoMemoryServer, the duplicateUser test may fail once in 3-4-5 runs.
 Please run again if it fails on the first launch.

-This command will start 3 containers:
-- api - the Nest.js application, exposed at host's 80 port
-- app - the React application, exposed at host's 3000 port
-- test-mongo - the database, exposed at host's 27017 port

 ## License

 Nest is [MIT licensed](LICENSE).